 Let’s be honest.
-No matter where you go on vacation, every possible photo op has been done to death.
+No matter where you go on spring break, every possible photo op has been done to death.
 If you’re looking to set yourself apart from the crowd creatively, you’re going to need to include some new tactics into your repertoire.
 Here are seven ways to set your social media game on fire during your next vacation.

 1.)
 Elevate your photography, literally.

 One way to set your vacation photos apart from the crowd is to take to the skies with a drone.
-Drone photography will open up an entirely new way to see the sights of your destination, and also make for a pretty unique selfie opportunity.
+Drone photography will open up an entirely new way to see the sights of your destination, and also make for a pretty unique selfie.
 The current generation of drones is easier than ever to fly, so with minimal practice, you can be adding some killer aerial shots to your vacation feed.
 Take a look at how using a drone captured a much more dramatic view of our rooftop solar panels:

 2.)
 Take it all in